shah/command-center-publishing-framework/README.md

 * Implement [goexpose](https://github.com/phonkee/goexpose) to create webhooks
 * Check out [Distroless Docker Images](https://github.com/GoogleContainerTools/distroless) for language focused docker images, minus the operating system
 * Follow [Using Let’s Encrypt for internal servers](https://blog.heckel.xyz/2018/08/05/issuing-lets-encrypt-certificates-for-65000-internal-servers/)

-# Using the Command Center Publishing Framework (CCPF) in a Project

-TO use the CCPF, here's a quick reference:

-1. Create a new project folder

-    mkdir projectDir
-    cd projectDir

-2. Symlink the CCPF Makefile

-    ln -s /opt/command-center-publishing-framework/lib/Makefile .

-3. Run the doctor script to verify dependencies

-    make doctor

-4.